 Italy gave birth to the Renaissance and was where modern Europe first began emerging from feudalism.
 Modern banking first emerged in Italy.
 Italian navigators played a major role in the European outreach by Portugal and Spain.
 Italy itself without an Atlantic coast did not share economically in that outreach.
 Religious conservatism and the Counter Reformatiion retarded the scientific inquiry that had begun as part of the Renaissance.
 Italy divided into minor states became a prize fought over by more powerful European powers emerging as unified nation states.
 This included the Austrians, French, and Spanish.
 Italy is one of the major European countries in terms of population, but was not unified until relative late (1860s).
 The unified country was a relatively poor country.
 At a time when national wealth was still significantly impacted by agriculture, the relatively poor agricultural land in many areas of Italy were unable to support the large Italian population.
 Southern Italy in particular was virtualy feudal.
 Northern Italy, in part because of the Austrian influence was more modern with a degree of industrialization.
 Italians migrated abroad to both South America (especially Argentina and Brazil) and the United States seeking jobs.
 Many Italians stayed in America, but larger numbers took their earnings home to buy land and small shops in their home communities.
 Mussolini and the Fascists set out to modernize Italy after World War I and obtain colonies.
 There were some suceesses, but Mussolini also led Italy into World War II and the country was devestated.
 European integration following the War brought led to the European Union bringing Italy fully into the 20th century.
 Italy has prospered as part of a united Italy.
 At first Italian workers went to Germany seeking jobs.
 Expanding Italian indidtry created jobs in Italy so Italians no longer had to seek jobs abroad.
 Socialists and Communists commanded widespread political support.
 As a result, Italy created a substantial welfare state with enormous entitlements.
 Unlike Germany and the northern European states, however, the Italian welfare state was created with little considerartion of the ability to pay out the commitments made.
 Now Italy faces the sane problem as many other European countries.
 The Government has promissed massive social welfare entitlements that are becoming increasingly difficult to finance and are impeading economic growth.
 Unlike the smaller states (Greece, Portugal, and Ireland), the financial commitments of the Government are enormous streaching the capability of the EU to finance a bailout.
 The fiscal position of Italian banks is also being questioned.

-HBC has very limited Chronological information on Itlaian boys' clothing.
-Our information begins in the 19th century, but we eventually want to develop information from paintings with boys clothing from early centuries.
+HBC has some very limited chronological information on Itlaian boys' clothing.
+Our information begins mostly in the 19th century, but we eventually want to develop information from paintings with boys clothing from earllier centuries.
 We notice most of the styles wore in other European countries like France and Britain.
+We know more with the advent of photogrphy, although our 19th centuty archive is limited.
 Italian boys appear to have worn tunic suits in the mid-19th century.
 We note velvet suits with knicker-length pants.
 Some boys wore belts over their tunics.
 Collars and bows were small until the 1870s.
 Shoes and stockings seem fancier than in Britain and America.
-Fauntleroy and sailor suits became popular in the late 19th century.
+Fauntleroy and sailor suits became popular in the late-19th century.
+We have much more information on the 20th century as photography became widespread.
 Many boys wore wide-brimmed sailor hats.
-School children commonly wore smocks, but I am not sure just when that began.
+School children commonly wore smocks, but we are not sure just when that began.
 We are not sure how common smocks were outside of school.
 Short pants became common after World War I and were commonly worn by Italian boys through the 1950s.
 Knee socks and long stockings were not as common in Italy, especially southern Italy, presumably vecause of the climate.
 Long pants began to become more common in the 1960s.

 We have begun to collect some basic information on the various garments worn by Italian boys.
 Younger Italian boys, like other European and American boys, used to wear dresses.
 Smocks were commonly worn by Italian boys, especially for schoolwear.
 They are still worn at some schools.
 Rompers were also popular in Italy.
 We believe Little Lord Fauntleroy and other fancy suits were popular in Italy during the late 19th and early 20th Century.
 Unfortunately at this time I have little real information on the popularity of this style in Italy.
 One of the most common outfits for Italian boys were sailor suits.
 I have few details, however, on the particular styles of Italian sailor suits.
 Based on images of Italian immigrants during the late 19th and early of the 20th Centuries, many of the styles were quite traditional.
 Italian boys have worn kneepants, long pants, knickers, and short pants.
 Short pants were very commonly worn by Italian boys through much of the 20th century.
 Jeans began to appear in Italy during the 1960s, a decade that saw substantial changes in Italian boys clothes.
 Italy today is renowed for its fashionable knitwear.
 Italy until recently, however, has been a poor country.
 Poverty was especially severe in southern Italy.
 In these areas it was very common for children to go barefoot, even to school.